OkeyMeta-Ltd/okeymeta-ai-sdk/README.md

 **Q: How do I get the full API response object?**
 A: Pass `{ raw: true }` to `textCompletion` or `imageToText`.

+**Q: How does streaming work?**
+A: Pass `{ stream: true }` to `textCompletion` or `imageToText`.
+This returns an async generator that yields chunks word by word.
+Each chunk contains `{ chunk, fullResponse, done, apiResponse }`.

+**Q: Can I use streaming with raw mode?**
+A: No. Streaming is not compatible with raw mode.
+Use either `{ stream: true }` or `{ raw: true }`, but not both.

+**Q: What's the difference between streaming and regular responses?**
+A: Regular responses wait for the complete response and return it all at once.
+Streaming returns each word as it's processed, providing real-time feedback to users.

 ---

 ## 🤖 Full Feature Test Script